-ANCHORAGE, Alaska (AP) - Another major oil company is abandoning its plans to drill in the Arctic Ocean off the northwest coast of Alaska.
+ANCHORAGE, Alaska (AP) - A second major oil company has abandoned plans to drill in the Arctic Ocean off the northwest coast of Alaska.

-ANCHORAGE, Alaska (AP) — Another major oil company is abandoning its plans to drill in the Arctic Ocean off the northwest coast of Alaska.
+ANCHORAGE, Alaska (AP) — A second major oil company has abandoned plans to drill in the Arctic Ocean off the northwest coast of Alaska.

-Shell cited disappointing results from an exploratory well and a challenging and unpredictable federal regulatory environment in offshore Alaska.
+Shell cited disappointing results from an exploratory well drilled during the 2015 open water season 80 miles off the Alaska coast.
+The oil giant also cited what it called challenging and unpredictable federal regulatory environment in offshore Alaska.